mGalarnyk/datasciencecoursera/Stanford_Machine_Learning/Week1/week1quiz2LinearRegressionOneVariable.md

 False | For this to be true, we must have y<sup>(i)</sup>=0 for every value of i=1,2,…,m. | So long as all of our training examples lie on a straight line, we will be able to find θ<sub>0</sub> and θ<sub>1</sub>) so that J(θ<sub>0</sub>,θ<sub>1</sub>)=0.
 It is not necessary that y<sup>(i)</sup> for all our examples.
 Try False | Gradient descent is likely to get stuck at a local minimum and fail to find the global minimum. | none False | For this to be true, we must have θ<sub>0</sub>=0 and θ<sub>1</sub>=0 so that h<sub>θ</sub>(x)=0 | If J(θ<sub>0</sub>,θ<sub>1</sub>)=0 that means the line defined by the equation "y = θ<sub>0</sub> + θ<sub>1</sub>x" perfectly fits all of our data.
 There's no particular reason to expect that the values of θ<sub>0</sub> and θ<sub>1</sub> that achieve this are both 0 (unless y<sup>(i)</sup>=0 for all of our training examples).
-Try True | Our training set can be fit perfectly by a straight line, i.e., all of our training examples lie perfectly on some straight line. | None
+True | Our training set can be fit perfectly by a straight line, i.e., all of our training examples lie perfectly on some straight line. | None

 Other Options: </br>